rhysmeister/mmo/README.md

         ./mm --balancing disable --collection test.restaurants
         Balancing for test.restaurants is disabled
         ./mm --balancing enable --collection test.restaurants
-        Balancing for test.restaurants is enabled.
+        Balancing for test.restaurants is enabled

 SEE ALSO